EMRL/chrono/README.md

 Chrono
 =============
-Chrono is a version of [ClockingIT](http://www.clockingit.com/), heavily modified modified for use by our advertising agency in northern California.
+Chrono is a version of [ClockingIT](http://www.clockingit.com/), heavily modified for use by our advertising agency in northern California.

 ![Image](http://emrl.co/assets/img/chrono.jpg)